 My research interests are in applied and theoretical labour economics, particularly in search and matching.
-I will be joining the School of Economics at the University of Nottingham as an Assistant Professor in the autumn of 2017.

 How do workers and firms respond to comprehensive labor market reforms?
 We develop a new approach for reform evaluation that uses detailed micro data, and apply it to analyze the German Hartz Reforms.
 These reforms aimed at reducing unemployment, by increasing working hour flexibility, job matching and work incentives.
 In our setting the timing of the reforms affects the model parameters, which are estimated using matched data on 430,000 workers in 340,000 firms.
 Contrary to previous findings, our analysis shows that the reforms marginally reduced unemployment at the cost of a pronounced decline in wages.
 Low-skilled workers suffered the largest wage losses.
 Furthermore, we decompose the contribution of each reform wave on employment and wages, and document a structural shift in the factors that govern overall wage dispersion.
 Match specific and frictional wage variation become relatively more prominent after the reforms, while the importance of firm and sorting effects is reduced.

 Accompanying Web Appendix

 In the U.S. the average black worker has a lower employment rate and earns a lower wage compared to his white counterpart.
 Lang and Lehmann (2012) argue that black-white wage and employment gaps are smaller for high-skill workers.
 We show that a model combining employer taste-based discrimination, search frictions and skill complementarities can replicate these regularities, and estimate it using data from the U.S. manufacturing sector.
 We find that discrimination is quantitatively important to understand differences in wages and job finding rates across workers with low education levels, whereas skill differences are the main driver of those differences among workers with high education levels.